 Examples of Matter

 Anything you can touch, taste, or smell consists of matter.
-Examples include:
+Examples of matter include:

 You can observe things which are not matter.
 Typically, these are forms of energy, such as sunlight, rainbows, thoughts, emotions, music, and radio waves.